flutter/website/src/docs/deployment/android.md

 io/flutter/util/PathUtils.class
 ```
 Also, include any other classes used in app startup.
-See the official [android documentation][multidex-docs] for more detailed
+See the official [Android documentation][multidex-docs] for more detailed
 guidance on adding multidex support manually.

 Flutter does not enable multidex by default as it adds a small amount of overhead to